wdm23-5/wdm-project-go/README.md

   For simplicity, the dbs are required to be the same.

 - `MACHINE_ID`: `1/3`
   Index of machine (ie k8s deployment of the same image) slash number of machines.
 Index starts from 1.
-Note that the default hash is a simple identical mapping from machine id to redis shard id, thus requiring the number of machines identical to that of redis databases.
+Note that the default routing is a simple identical mapping from machine id to redis shard id, thus requiring the number of machines identical to that of redis databases.
 If they disagree, you should implement your own hashing algorithm.

 - `WDM_DEBUG`: `1` or `0`